anotheruiguy/node-workshop/heroku.md

 ### Step 2 - Install Heroku Toolbelt

-Download and install the tool belt package specific for your OX
+Download and install the tool belt package specific for your OS

 ##### OSX